eddyzags/ansible-kubernetes/README.md

 * **Testing playbook** to ensure the proper execution of the Ansible provisionnement.

 * **Vagrant support** to test the Ansible-Kubernetes provisionnement locally.

+## Why?

+Ansible-kubernetes is optimized for learning purposes.
+Even though being able to provision a production environment is defined as a constraint for the implementation of this solution, you should rely on a more reliable tool to automate the deployment of a Kubernetes cluster, such as [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).